Skip to main content

 If you want a polished standalone IDE and cloud is fine → Cursor.
 Know you are picking a different cloud vendor, not escaping cloud.

-If you are an enterprise team with compliance requirements → Tabnine or Bodega One Enterprise (coming at launch).
+If you are an enterprise team with compliance requirements → Tabnine or Bodega One Code Enterprise (coming at launch).

 If you want a VS Code extension with community momentum and BYOK → Kilo Code.
 Skip the hosted services.